Malwarebytes is a powerful scanner that you can use to protect and clean your device if you suspect it has malware.

 Scheduled scans will also not work since Malwarebytes is inactive in the background.
 To ensure ongoing protection, ensure you use another antimalware/antivirus software.

-The random pop-ups nagging you to upgrade to premium are the cost of having a free Malwarebytes product.
+The frequent pop-ups urging you to upgrade to a premium version are the trade-off for using the free version of Malwarebytes.

-Getting a premium subscription is the only way to avoid them and have ongoing protection.
+Purchasing a premium subscription is the sole method to eliminate these interruptions and secure continuous protection.

 1 Comment